 Scholarly Commons Citation

 Abu-Odeh, Lama, "Lecture Commentary on Islam and International Law: Toward a Positive Mutual Engagement to Realize Shared Ideals" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 572.
+572.